KHP-Informatics/BRC-U_git_template/README.md

     $ git clone git@github.com:KHP-Informatics/BRC-U_git_template.git

-2) Delete the .git folder, so you can start from scratch.
+2) Delete the .git in BRC-U_git_template folder, so you can start from scratch.

     $ rm -r ./BRC-U_git_template/.git

 3) Rename the project:

     $ mv BRC-U_git_template.git <New-Repository-Name>

+4) Create a project in GitHub with "New-Repository-Name" to act as your remote.
+In your top level folder:

+    $ git remote add <remote URL>

-4) Edit this README.md with the relevant information to your project.
+5) Edit this README.md with the relevant information to your project.
     If you are not familiar with markdown see: [git markdown](https://guides.github.com/features/mastering-markdown/)

-5) create your first commit
+6) create your first commit
     $ git add .
     $ git commit -m "First Commit"